jaythad13/Mathematikezettelkasten/Analysis --- self-study/Metric spaces.md

 $$
 N_r(p) = \{ q \in X : d(p, q) < r\}.
 $$
 We say that the $r$-neighbourhood $N_r(p)$ has radius $r$.
-When we don't need to make explicit the difference between metric topology and topology, we just abbreviate $r$-nieghbourhood to neighbourhood
+When we don't need to make explicit the difference between metric topology and topology, we just abbreviate $r$-neighbourhood to neighbourhood

 Recall the idea of open and closed intervals of $\bb{R}$: